-So which places are perfect for tattoos?
+So which places are best places for tattoos?

 Collar Bone